Macroscopic active matter under confinement: dynamical heterogeneity, bursts, and glassy behavior in a few-body system of self-propelling camphor surfers: Numerical simulations

 We fixed $\epsilon_s = 5$ and examined the stationary dynamics as the packing fraction $\phi$ increased.
-Fig.~\ref{fig:sim0} shows representative trajectories, color-coded for speed, for $\phi = 0.01, 0.07, 0.28$ panels (a–c), along with snapshots of the corresponding steady-state configurations panels (d–f).
+Fig.~\ref{fig:sim0} shows representative trajectories, color-coded for speed, for $\phi = 0.01, 0.07, 0.28$ in panels (a–c), along with snapshots of the corresponding steady-state configurations in panels (d–f).
 As in the experiments, trajectories become increasingly localized at higher densities.
-The velocity magnitude $v(t) = |\mathbf{v}(t)|$ also follows the decreasing trend shown inpanels (g–i), and the velocity distribution evolves with $\phi$, showing a change in skewness panels (j–l), consistent with experimental observations.
+The velocity magnitude $u(t) \!\equiv\! |\mathbf{u}(t)|$ also follows the decreasing trend shown in panels (g–i), and the velocity distribution evolves with $\phi$, showing a change in skewness in panels (j–l), consistent with experimental observations.

-To quantify the dynamics, we measured key observables: the mean squared displacement $\Delta r^2$, the dynamical overlap $Q(t)$, and the velocity distribution $P(v)$, averaged over $N_s = 9750$ independent samples.
+To quantify the dynamics, we measured key observables: the mean squared displacement $MSD_r$, the dynamical overlap $Q(t)$, and the velocity distribution $P(v)$, averaged over $N_s = 9750$ independent samples.
 From these, we also computed the dynamical susceptibility $\chi_4(t)$, which captures sample-to-sample fluctuations in $Q(t)$~\cite{lavcevic2003spatially}.
-Fig.~\ref{fig:sim1}(a) shows that $\Delta r^2$ becomes increasingly subdiffusive at intermediate times as the packing fraction grows.
+Fig.~\ref{fig:sim1}(a) shows that $MSD_r$ becomes increasingly subdiffusive at intermediate times as the packing fraction grows.
 This subdiffusive regime signals the onset of caging.
 The same effect is reflected in the dynamical overlap $Q(t)$ (Fig.~\ref{fig:sim1}(b)), which shows slower relaxation with increasing density.
-The phase diagram already suggested the presence of dynamical heterogeneity, Fig.\ref{fig:Numerics}(d).
-This is confirmed quantitatively by $\chi_4(t)$ (Fig.\ref{fig:sim1}(c)), which shows the characteristic broad peak associated with heterogeneous relaxation in glassy systems.
+The phase diagram already suggested the presence of dynamical heterogeneity, Fig.~\ref{fig:Numerics}(d).
+This is confirmed quantitatively by $\chi_4(t)$ (Fig.~\ref{fig:sim1}(c)), which shows the characteristic broad peak associated with heterogeneous relaxation in glassy systems.
 Notably, this behavior arises at unusually low densities, made possible by the second repulsive length scale in our model—unlike in standard active glass models.
 We quantified the relaxation time in two ways: (i) $\tau_\alpha$, defined by $Q(\tau_\alpha) = e^{-1}$, and (ii) $\tau_4$, the time at which $\chi_4(t)$ reaches its maximum.
 Both measures increase with $\phi$ (Fig.~\ref{fig:sim1}(d)), demonstrating consistent dynamical slowing down.